net-lisias-kspu/ContractConfigurator/Contract-Group.md

         // type class name.
         disabledContractType = ARMContract

+        // Custom loading tip to add for the mod.
+To match with the stock tips,
+        // should use camel case and be followed by an ellipsis.
+Can be specified
+        // multiple times.
+        tip = Customizing Loading Tips...

         // Contract groups may also be nested - all the same attributes can be
         // used in the child groups.
 Values like maxCompletions and
         // maxSimultaneous apply to all contracts in the group and all child